top of page

 When self-control starts to feel like self-punishment

-I work with sensitive, thoughtful, and neurodivergent adults of all genders and sexualities whose coping strategies have become exhausting, supporting them to gently unwind shame, over-control, trauma responses, and binge–restrict patterns.
+I work with thoughtful, high-functioning adults of all genders and sexualities, whose coping strategies have become exhausting.

 How clients describe working with me